 Your housing contract becomes binding 72 hours after receiving an assignment.
 If it has been less than 72 hours, you may visit the Clemson Home Portal to cancel your assignment.
-If you have not been assigned a space, you may send an email to firstname.lastname@example.org to request a cancellation of your contract.
-Initial Cancellations are not available for First-Year and Bridge students.
+If you have not been assigned a space and are on the waitlist, you may send an email to email@example.com to request a cancellation of your contract.
+Contract Cancellations are not applicable for First-Year, Bridge, or Fraternity & Sorority Housing students unless you qualify for one of the appeal conditions listed below.

-The Appeals Process allows students to request cancellations of their binding housing or dining contracts or requirements due to extenuating circumstances such as those listed below.
+The Appeals Process allows students to request changes to their binding housing or dining contracts or requirements due to extenuating circumstances such as those listed below.

-Medical Release – The University is in compliance with the Americans With Disabilities Act (ADA).
-You must register with Student Accessibility Services and provide your Faculty Accommodation Letter (FAL) with your documentation.
+The University is in compliance with the Americans With Disabilities Act (ADA).
+You must register with Student Accessibility Services (SAS) at firstname.lastname@example.org or 864-656-6848 if you need accommodations prior to submitting your appeal.
+You will be asked within the portal to include a narrative to support your appeal.
 If a vacancy exists in a campus housing space that would address the physical environment requested, a medical priority transfer will be arranged.
 Only if the medical condition cannot be supported by on-campus housing will a release be approved.
+SAS and Housing will coordinate to make a decision on your request.

 For more information, review your housing contract for a complete list of terms and conditions.